TIMELESS TO INFINITY

 The idea that art can transcend life probably began for Tu-2 here.

 Personal discipline, hard work, and his natural physical competitiveness led him to master and teach martial arts, after which he was chosen to join the corps of personal bodyguards for Chiang Kai-Shek and his family.
 Tu later entered National Taiwan University and earned his BA degree with a major in history, while continuing to draw, photograph, and practice martial arts.
-He then worked as a photojournalist, traveling extensively along the Silk Road; a documentary filmmaker; art reviewer; and founding director of the first Chinese-American television news unit in Taiwan.

 -Adrienne Tripp